google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 3. Research suggests a connection between impactful titles and higher citation rates.
 A clear and informative title helps readers understand the paper’s relevance to their research interests, making them more likely to cite your work.

-Crafting a captivating research paper title is like writing a mini-headline.
+Creating a captivating research paper title is like writing a mini-headline. that holds a reader’s attention.
 It should be informative, engaging, and accurately reflect your research.
 Here’s a breakdown of the process in easy-to-follow steps:

 Step 1: Identify Key Elements